Morgan Frost: Philadelphia Flyers (2019–2025)

 Frost started the 2020–21 NHL season as a bench player for the Flyers, but received an opportunity to occupy Sean Couturier's spot as the top line centre when Couturier suffered a rib injury in the second game of the season.
 Vigneault chose to promote Frost to the top line, which featured Travis Konecny and Oskar Lindblom on the wings, both to give Frost an opportunity to display his proficiency and to avoid disrupting the chemistry of the other three established offensive lines.
 Two days later, however, a hit from Jake McCabe of the Buffalo Sabres caused Frost to leave with a dislocated left shoulder.
 On February 2, the Flyers announced that Frost would be undergoing season-ending shoulder surgery in Vail, Colorado.
 He played in only two games that season.

 Frost spent the 2021 offseason rehabilitating his shoulder injury, first at the Flyers' training facility in Voorhees Township, New Jersey and later at home in Aurora, with the hope that he would make the Flyers roster out of training camp.
 On October 6, however, Frost was one of several skaters sent to the Phantoms in a round of preseason roster cuts.
 He scored 15 points in the first 16 games of the Phantoms' season before being called up to the Flyers on November 24 to fill a roster that had been hindered by injuries to Kevin Hayes and Derick Brassard.

+Calgary Flames (2025–present)

+During the 2024–25 season, his sixth with the Flyers, Frost was traded along with Joel Farabee to the Calgary Flames in exchange for Andrei Kuzmenko, Jakob Pelletier and two draft picks on January 30, 2025.